-Our 2 day Inca Trail starts idyllic by a wake-up early.
-Then we are taken by our private transport to the railway station at Ollantaytambo to board a train taking us to the starting point of the 2 day trek - so called Km 104.
-Then we pass through an Inca Trail checking point and start hiking through lush vegetation of a cloud forest while greeeted by local exotic birds such as Andean guan, grey-breasted mountain tucan, etc. and since we can see various wild orchids and bromelias along the path too.
-Our Tour Guide explains us about the Chachabamba ruins that were rediscovered in 1940.
-Lunch.
-Our next stop is in Wiñay Wayna, an Inca complex neighboring to Machu Picchu.
-The complex, which name means "Eternal Youth, can boosts with a stunning view down at the Urubamba River.
-In late afternoon, we have descended to the entrance of Machu Picchu - Inti Punku (Sun´s Gate), we continue down to our hotel in Aguas Calientes Town where we have a rest.
-The following early morning adventure starts with Machu Picchu hiking tour for two hours.
-Then we enter to the "Lost City of the Incas" and enjoy its guided tour.
+Our 2-day Inca Trail begins with an idyllic early awakening.
+Then, we are taken by our private transport to the railway station at Ollantaytambo to board a train taking us to the starting point of the 2-day trek: so-called Km 104.
+We get off there and pass through an Inca Trail checkpoint to start hiking through the lush vegetation of a cloud forest while greeted by local exotic birds such as the Andean guan, the grey-breasted mountain tucan, etc. In the forest, we can see various wild orchids and bromeliads along the path too.
+Our Tour Guide explains to us about the Chachabamba Ruins that were re-discovered in 1940.
+Near the ruins, we have lunch.
+Our next stop is in Wiñay Wayna, an Inca complex neighboring Machu Picchu.
+The complex, which name means "Eternal Youth, can boast a stunning view down the Urubamba River.
+Later in the afternoon, we descend to Inti Punku (the Sun´s Gate) which is the gateway of Machu Picchu.
+From there, we keep descending until we reach our hotel in Aguas Calientes (a small town below the historic Inca citadel) where we have a rest.
+The following early morning adventure begins with the Machu Picchu hiking tour for two hours.
+Once we get up the hill, we enter the "Lost City of the Incas" to enjoy its guided tour.

-Day 01: Cusco - Km 104 - Aguas Calientes
+Day 01: Cusco - Ollantaytambo - Km 104 - Aguas Calientes town

 Day 02: Aguas Calientes - Machu Picchu - Cusco